leanix/vsm-sbom-booster/README.md

 `SOURCE_INSTANCE`(optional): individual instance within the source system e.g. prod or org entity within the source system.
 This is used in the mapping inbox to understand where discovered data originated from.
 Default: `{GITHUB_ORGANIZATION}`

-`CONCURRENCY_FACTOR`(optional): the number of parallel threads `vsm-sbom-booster` will use to generate SBOMs.
+`CONCURRENCY_FACTOR`(optional): the number of parallel jobs `vsm-sbom-booster` will use to generate SBOMs.
 Note: increasing this number will come at higher compute costs.
 Default: 3